priyadarshu/priyadarshu/README.md

 - ⚡**Fun fact: I am a blogger and a quote writer, while I breathe scripts**😜

+- 🔥 My favourite quote **If it's important for you, you will find a way, if not, you will find an excuse**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->